 Season the outside of the roast on both sides with salt, pepper and garlic powder.
 Set your pressure cooker to brown and add oil.
 When hot, brown your chuck roast on both sides.
 Remove the roast and add onions and celery to the pot.
 Saute, veg, but you don’t have to.
 Add the tomatoes with their juice, cola, broth, and spaghetti sauce mix.
 Stir well until mix is dissolved.

 Add the roast to the pressure cooker.
 Set the pressure cooker to high for 30 minutes.
 RELEASE PRESSURE MANUALLY.
-Add the carrots and potatoes, set the pressure cooker to high for 15 more minutes.
+Add the carrots and potatoes, set the pressure cooker to high for 10-15 more minutes, depending on your chunk size.
 RELEASE THE PRESSURE MANUALLY.

 INSTANT POT INSTRUCTIONS